NeuroDataDesign/orange-panda-f16s17/README.md

 A slideshow presentation of this work can be found [here](https://docs.google.com/presentation/d/1HAwHF6ujEo9bjGjO5hyxkfl_mLDAdqxLPfy7qIrNXcg/edit?usp=sharing)

 Our pipeline is pip installable! run `pip install ndd-panda` to get the latest version.
 This will include all of the code in the panda folder, and some scripts to run the entire pipeline based on our default pipeline configuration.

+Please drop an issue for any questions you may have with the pipeline, or if you would like help using it for your own data.

 ### Summary of folders
 Inside of each folder will be a readme with more details on the code or service in that folder.
 Following is a short description of each.